 Jen, our Operations Assistant, is a born and raised Floridian who now lives in Salt Lake City with her husband Quinn and their highly energetic Australian Shepherd, Aspen.
 She graduated the University of Florida in 2010 from the College of Journalism and Communications and has a strong interest in nutrition, health and exercise.
 Jen has an insatiable appetite for travel and adventure and also loves books, spending time in the kitchen cooking and experimenting with recipes, Crossfit, and enjoying as many days as possible in the outdoors year-round.

-From Jen: “Through many years of lifestyle diet trial and error and ultimately my own exciting success with the Whole30, I couldn’t be more excited to work with such a genuinely awesome company.
-Witnessing the success of others taking charge of their health is not only extremely fulfilling, it is inspiring.
+From Jen: “Through many years of lifestyle diet trial and error and ultimately discovering Whole30 and my own food freedom, I couldn’t be more excited to encourage others to take charge of their health and change their lives through the Whole30.
+Witnessing the overwhelming success and growth of our kind, generous, and unbelievably supportive community is both fulfilling and inspiring.
 Hard work truly does pay off with the Whole30.”

-Kristen, our Administrative Coordinator, has a B.A. in American History and Art from Southern Utah University.
+Kristen, our Whole30 Coaching Coordinator, has a B.S. in American History and Art from Southern Utah University.
 Over the past few years, she has used her education and experience as a Researcher for an American History Civil War book, an Art Curator for a fine art gallery, and her most important role as mother of two kids.
-She also plays competitive volleyball, something that she is passionate about as well as healthy living.
-Kristen also enjoys participating with her husband as a “casual Cross-Fitter”, hiking, skiing, and spending time outdoors with her family.
+Kristen enjoys volleyball, hiking, traveling with her husband and kids, skiing, swimming, reading, and spending time outdoors with her family.

-From Kristen: “I’ve seen how nutrition and exercise can improve peoples lives.
+From Kristen: “I’ve seen how nutrition can improve peoples lives.
 It all starts with an individual and a choice.
-I believe that one choice to choose healthy food can change lives.
-I believe the Whole30 program is helping people make that personal change and better choices possible.
-I am grateful and excited to be part of the Whole30 team.”
+I believe that one choice to choose healthy food can change lives and relationships with food.
+I believe the Whole30 program is helping people make that personal change and better choices possible and easier.
+I am so grateful to be part of the Whole30 team and the Whole30 Coaching Program.”

 Sarah, our Recipe Developer, has a B.A. in Business Administration, Public Relations from The Master’s College in Southern California.
 After years of experimenting with nutrition and recipes in her own kitchen, she now works as a Personal Chef in Los Angeles, cooking meals that support her client’s intention to physically and mentally thrive.
 She has catered several independent film sets, making it her goal to optimize the energy and well-being of each creative crew.
 When Sarah is not cooking Whole30 and Autoimmune Protocol meals, she is likely exploring mid-century sites in L.A., taking photographs, listening to an audio book or hiking at Griffith Park.